 Following H. Müller & Fils Through La Chaux-de-Fonds

 A quick look at Rue Jacob Brandt 61 in La Chaux-de-Fonds shows that this is a historic workshop building near the railroad tracks.
 A search through Indicateur Davoine‘s index of watchmakers by address shows that Rue Jacob-Brandt 61 was used by many watchmakers throughout the 20th century.
 Henri Müller is first listed there in 1948, suggesting that Georges-Henri relocated the company there.
 This small shared industrial workshop suggests that Dulfi did assemble watches in-house but likely not very many.
-The address was originally the home of the “Précis” brand of Eugene Meylan in 1927.
+The address was originally the home of the “Précis” brand of Eugène Meylan (founder of Glycine) in 1927.

 Continuing to search for H. Müller & Fils in Indicateur Davoine, we see that the company was located at Rue du Parc 110 from 1943 (corroborating their SA filing) and Rue de la Paix 119 from 1934.
 Working backward, the company is listed at Rue du Nord 113 starting in 1930.
 While looking through the addresses of the company, I am looking for co-located companies since these could be related, and also for changes in name.
 But H. Müller is remarkably stable, with no obvious “sisters” at the same address.
 And these streets have been renumbered or the old buildings are no longer standing.